gabrielcedran/goland-and-serverless-intro/README.md

 _apps can have multiple stacks and multiple resources_

+#### Local development environment

+It's hard to spin up a local development environment, however it's feasible.
+There are some tools meant to ease this process like [SST](https://v2.sst.dev/live-lambda-development) ([other resources](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging.html))

 ### Lambdas

 _Lambda is a serverless compute service that is triggered by an event (API Gateway, S3, etc).
 It automatically handles scaling and abstracts a lot of the complexity of using a server-based architecture._